 - For several decades, FTC lawyers and economists have helped countries with little experience to establish and strengthen framework competition and consumer protection laws or enforcement institutions.
 This includes training on basic investigative skills and techniques.

 - A detailed description of our competition work can be found at U.S. Federal Trade Commission’s And Department of Justice’s Experience With Technical Assistance For The Effective Application of Competition Laws.
 On competition matters, we frequently work jointly with the Department of Justice Antitrust Division.

-- A description of our work in the consumer protection and privacy areas can be found at The United States Federal Trade Commission Technical Cooperation Program on Consumer Protection.
+- A description of our work in the consumer protection and privacy areas can be found in U.S. Federal Trade Commission Consumer Protection and Privacy Technical Assistance Overview.